grange85/ahfow-www/_posts/2020/2020-08-03-twenty-galaxie-500-covers-for-2020.md

 The series, curated by David Newgarden (formerly of WFMU around the time Galaxie 500 were active), opens with [Kiwi Jr. covering Tugboat](https://www.20-20-20.com/twentysongs2020).

-In no particular order the following have all been mentioned as contributing to this series - I have seventeen ...
+In no particular order the following have all been mentioned as contributing to this series - I have ~~seventeen~~ twenty ...

  - Thurston Moore (Sonic Youth)
  - Mark Lanegan & Dylan Carlson